-The development of the Karnalyte Property and the Wynyard Carnallite Project will require specialized skills with respect to the exploration and project management.
+The development of the Karnalyte Property, the Wynyard Potash Project, and the Proteos Nitrogen Project will require specialized skills with respect to the exploration and project management.
 There is no assurance that the Company will be able to retain the required specialized skills and knowledge to meet its business objectives relating to the Karnalyte Property.